oelin/pd-vae/README.md

 ## Architecture

 VL-VAE uses a straightforward architecture consisting of two headless transformers that implement the encoder and decoder networks respectively.
 Unlike conventional autoencoders, the architecture *does not neccessarily* include downsampling layers.
 Instead, compression is enforced by randomly truncating the encoder's output (i.e. latent embeddings) during training.
-We sample truncation lengths according to an exponential distribution, in which case the decay rate parameter controls the amount of compression.
+We sample truncation lengths according to an exponential distribution.

 ## TODO